TRPMorrison/Assignments/Assignment 21/Readme.md

 ### Requirements

 * No JSHint warnings or errors
 * The text on the like button should correctly pluralize its self.
-For example: 0 likes, 1 like, 2 likes ... (even though my button does not)
+For example: 0 likes, 1 like, 2 likes ...

 ## Normal Mode